Ratstail91/Toy/c-api/toy_common_h.md

 # toy_common.h

-This file is generally included in most header files within Toy, as it is where the `TOY_API` macro is defined.
-It also has some utilities intended for use only by the repl; as such, they won't be documented here.
+This file is generally included in most header files within Toy, as it is where the TOY_API macro is defined.
+It also has some utilities intended for use only by the repl.

 ## Defined Macros